TeamFAPS/PSVita-RE-tools/README.md

 ---
 A fSELF to run on an activated testkit/devkit on FW <=3.67 in order to dump its kernel !

 Confirmed working between 3.50 and 3.67.
-Will need some changes for lower FWs (sceMotionDevGetEvaInfo is only on FW >= 3.50)
+Will need some changes for lower FWs (sceMotionDevGetEvaInfo is only on FW >= 3.50).

 Credits: TheFloW for the kernel exploit.
-CelesteBlue for the many improvements, Mathieulh for SceNgsUser code.
+CelesteBlue for the many improvements, Mathieulh and LemonHaze for SceNgsUser code.

-nids-extract - by @dots-tb
----
-A PC program that extracts exports NIDs from an ELF.

 kdump-extract - by @dots-tb
 ---
 A PC program that finds and extracts segment 0 of a kernel module from a continous kernel memory dump.
 It ourputs a .elf that can be used for RE (see vitadecompiler), for extracting NIDs (see nids-extract).
 It is to be used in conjunction with Kdumper on PSVita side.

+nids-extract - by @dots-tb
+---
+A PC program that extracts a list in .yml format of exported NIDs from a PSVita ELF.

+psvitalibdoc
+---
+Some lists of functions names / NIDs / libraries / modules to be used with vitadump IDA plugin, vitaldr IDA plugin, VitaDecompilerMod or prxtool for PSVita.

 --------------------------------------------------------------------------------